BOOK NOW

 Experience

-I have extensive post-graduate training including the completion of Levels 1 and 2 in the Australian Physiotherapy & Pilates Institute Matwork Series.
-I have a diploma in Orthopedic Medicine and have completed a master’s module in Acupuncture.
-I have also attended multiple post-graduate courses including manual therapy, soft tissue techniques, kinesiology taping and persistent pain management.
+In addition to my clinical experience, I have pursued extensive post-graduate training.
+I hold certifications in Levels 1 and 2 of the Australian Physiotherapy & Pilates Institute Matwork Series, a Diploma in Orthopedic Medicine, and a Master’s module in Acupuncture.
+I have also completed specialized courses in manual therapy, soft tissue techniques, kinesiology taping, persistent pain management, and adolescent physiotherapy.

-I am a member of the Chartered Society of Physiotherapy (CSP) and registered with the Health and Care Professions Council (HCPC).
+I am a registered member of the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC).

 CAROLINE CALVERT